natalieparde/website/_includes/section__team.md

 &nbsp;

+### Postdoctoral

+I do not currently have dedicated funding to support postdoctoral appointments.
+However, if you are interested in working with me as a postdoctorate through independent funding channels, feel free to reach out with information about your funding source and associated details and I'm happy to discuss this further.
+I'm also happy to co-develop funding proposals for postdoctoral fellowships (e.g., [NSF postdoctoral fellowships](https://new.nsf.gov/funding/postdocs)) if our research interests are well-aligned.

+&nbsp;

 ### Graduate

 If you're a current or admitted UIC graduate student, or if you have already submitted your application to UIC's PhD program, feel free to fill out the following form: [https://forms.gle/NtFCvHXvi8gH7Y2h6](https://forms.gle/NtFCvHXvi8gH7Y2h6) and send me an email to let me know you've filled it out.
 I review responses regularly, and will contact you for more information if I have a role that matches your interests.
 I'm always looking for creative, self-motivated researchers to join my team, but availability of certain positions may be restricted depending on lab capacity or funding needs.